 Control of efficiency of the prescribed dose is performed by the definition of the increase of the reticulocyte level at 10-14 days of treatment.
 Iron therapy is carried out until the level of hemoglobin normalizes with further reduction of a dose.
-Treatment duration - 6 month, for preterms - 2 years for replenishment of iron reserves in the organism.
+Treatment duration - 6 months, for preterms - 2 years for replenishment of iron reserves in the organism.
+Iron therapy continues until ferritin level normalizes.